sudeepraja/sudeepraja.github.io/index.md

 ---
 I will be joining the Ms/PhD program at the College of Information and Computer Sciences, University of Massachusetts Amherst in Fall 2017.

-I am interested in Machine Learning Theory, Multi-Armed Bandits, Optimization and Reinforcement Learning.
+I am interested in Machine Learning Theory, Multi-Armed Bandits, Reinforcement Learning and Optimization.

 At Conduent, I work on the Euclidean Distance Matrix Completion problem and Algorithms for efficient and fair Ridesharing.
 At Xerox, I have worked on Exploration Strategies and Non Parametric Function Approximation for Reinforcement Learning.